 count the function calls.

-Recursion settings are important if you don’t want extremly recursive python code to go absolutely crazy.
+Recursion settings are important if you don’t want extremely recursive python code to go absolutely crazy.

 The default values are based on experiments while completing the Jedi library itself (inception!).
 But I don’t think there’s any other Python library that uses recursion in a similarly extreme way.
 Completion should also be fast and therefore the quality might not always be maximal.